Science

 • Directly involved in all stages of Cell Proliferation; including DNA replication, Mitosis & Cytokinesis.

-• A biomarker for all sub-types of breast cancer as well as other gynecological cancers.
+• A molecular target for all sub-types of breast cancer as well as other gynecological cancers.

-Inhibition of this biomarker selectively kills cancer cells by necroptosis.
-Hence, this biomarker offers a dual benefit of developing therapeutics as well as companion diagnostic kits for Triple negative Breast Cancer.
+Inhibition of this molecular target selectively kills cancer cells by necroptosis.
+Hence, this molecular target offers a dual benefit of developing therapeutics as well as companion diagnostic kits for Triple negative Breast Cancer.